The Messenger of Prayers: The Sacred Legend of the Native Eagle

 When humans entrust their prayers to the eagle, it carries them into the silence of the sky.

-He does not judge.
+It does not judge.

-He doesn't change the words.
+It does not change the words.

-Not always in the outside world.
+Not always in the external world.

 But in the heart of the one who prayed.